Skip to main content

 tip

-If your data sources are strictly categorized by environment, and you need to grant a role access to all data sources within an environment, you can simply select the environment name under .
+If your data sources are grouped by environment and a role needs access to every data source in one environment, select the environment name under Environment.

 image-20250912170510119